 Your deduction cannot exceed your net self-employment income from the business under which the insurance plan is established.

-Form 7206 - Self-Employed Health Insurance Deduction is required to calculate your deduction.
+The IRS requires Form 7206 (Self-Employed Health Insurance Deduction) to calculate and substantiate your deduction for 2026.
 Transfer the result to:

 Schedule 1 (Form 1040), Line 17